rust-lang/rfcs/text/0000-target-tier-policy.md

   target, and the additional work of supporting the target.
 - Tier 1 targets must have substantial, widespread interest within the developer community, and must serve the ongoing needs of multiple production users of Rust across multiple organizations or projects.
+These requirements are subjective, and determined by consensus of the approving teams.
 A tier 1 target may be demoted or removed if it becomes obsolete or no longer meets this requirement.
 - The target must build and pass tests reliably in CI.
 - Building the target and running the testsuite for the target must not take substantially longer than other targets.